-Welcome to the opening night of this group art exhibition which is the result of the Bob Brown Foundations flagship environmental arts project: Tarkine in Motion.
+Welcome to this group art exhibition which is the result of the Bob Brown Foundations flagship environmental arts project: Tarkine in Motion.

 The Gallery is open with the support of volunteers for the Bob Brown Foundation between: